mboyanov/chatbot-seq2seq/README.md

 The main focus of the project is in the evaluation step.
 Evaluating chatbots based on BLEU tends to overfit on the language model.
 Instead, we are interested in creating a conversational interface which will actually answer the question.

-To select such a model we propose evaluating the chatbot with respect to it's ability to solve the [SemEval Task 3](http://alt.qcri.org/semeval2017/task3/).
+To select such a model we propose to evaluate the chatbot with respect to it's ability to solve the [SemEval Task 3](http://alt.qcri.org/semeval2017/task3/).
 The assumption is that informative responses generated from the chatbot should be similar to those marked relevant by the annotators and dissimilar to those marked Bad.
 Thus, similarity with the chatbot generated responses should provide a good relevancy ranking.

-Thus, we propose using the ranking metric Mean Average Precision (MAP) to evaluate the chatbot as it trains.
+Thus, we propose to use the ranking metric Mean Average Precision (MAP) to evaluate the chatbot as it trains.
 The ranking produced from several similarity functions is studied:
  - cosine - the cosine distance between the tfidf vectors of the generated response and the original response.
  - bm25 - the bm25 similarity between the generated response and the original response.
  - cosine-embeddings - the cosine distance between the embeddings vectors of the generated response and the original response.